maximilian-ho/how-we-teach-ourselves/how_to_empower_others.md

 # How to empower others

-We continuously read books on social issues.
+We continuously read books on social issues